JumpFlying/Behavior-Backdoor-for-Deep-Learning-Models/README.md

 - `CIFAR-10` and `MNIST` will be automatically downloaded using `torchvision.datasets` package.
 You do not need to manually download them.
 - `Tiny-Imagenet` can be found on [Kaggle](https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet).
 You should manually download it and place it in the `./datasets` directory.
 - `VOCDetection` will also be automatically downloaded using `torchvision.datasets` package.
 You do not need to manually download it.
-- `Celeb` can be also found on [Kaggle](https://www.kaggle.com/datasets/reubensuju/celeb-df-v2).
+- `Celeb-DF-v2` can be also found on [Kaggle](https://www.kaggle.com/datasets/reubensuju/celeb-df-v2).
 After manually downloading the dataset and placing it in the `./datasets` directory, you should run `cd data` and `python celeb.py` to process the video files into image files.

 ### (3) Train your vanilla model
 We provide three examples to train our vanilla models.
 We use `checkpoints/[ckpt_name]/model_epoch_best.pth` as our final model.